What is Employment Contracts UAE?

-Importance of employment contracts in the UAE
+Importance of Employment Contracts in the UAE

-Employment contracts in the United Arab Emirates (UAE) play a crucial role for both employers and expatriate employees.
+Employment contracts in the UAE play an important role for both employers and expatriate employees.
 So, in them we can define the following aspects:

 - Employment contracts UAE set out the minimum working conditions that employers must comply with under the law.